adrianulbona/adrianulbona.github.io/_posts/2020-03-01-fluentd-http-s3.md

 ### 6) follow-up

 - failover analysis. will persistent volumes solve the situation when service dies "in the middle of a batch"?
-- performance analysis + vertical scaling analysis
+- nice to have: performance analysis + vertical scaling analysis